“The quality of habits, actions, and consumption patterns that impact the ecology of digital content and communities.” ~ Terry Heick

 INTERNAL INTERNET FILTERING

-- BSD uses a set of firewalls from Palo Alto Networks to provide Internet filtering on devices located inside the BSD network.
-All devices using the Internet from inside the network are filtered.
+Beaverton School District uses a set of firewalls from Palo Alto Networks that provides Internet filtering on all devices connected to the BSD network.

-- Filtering is accomplished by matching any website with a subject category.
+Palo Alto Firewalls filters websites by matching their URL against a vendor maintained category database.
 BSD determines which categories as a whole are blocked.

 1: SAFETY IS OUR NUMBER ONE PRIORITY